Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![The Contoso Financial login page displays.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image148.png "Contoso Financial login page")

-### Step 4: Add European Region to Traffic Manager
+### Step 4: Add European region to traffic manager

 1. From the Azure Management Portal <http://portal.azure.com>, using a new tab or instance, click on **Resource groups**, click on the